gytterberg/technical-interview-prep/algorithms/9-system-design/oop/atm.md

 - Receipt slot
 - Network infrastructure (for authentication, updating balance, etc.)

-*Minimum Solution*: Depending upon how much of the activity diagrams they get above and their current working model of how an ATM works, the minimum amount of components to identify are the cash dispenser, the keypad OR screen, and ATM.
+*Minimum Solution*: Depending upon how much of the activity diagrams they get above and their current working model of how an ATM works, the minimum amount of components to identify are the cash dispenser, the screen, and ATM.
 Sometimes, candidates might do one slot for all the functionality.

-### Classes of an ATM System
+### Class Diagram of an ATM System

-By this point, the board should be filled with a lot of references for the candidate to be able to discuss and list the main classes of an ATM system.
+By this point, the board should be filled with a lot of references for the candidate to be able to discuss, list, and draw relationships among the main classes of an ATM system.

+*Note*: If the candidate gets "network infrastructure" above, ask them how they would split up those functionalities among classes.
+Example: How much functionality should the ATM have itself?
+Or does the bank do all of it and just sends the results back to the ATM.
+Like authentication: Does the ATM just depend on the bank to do it?
+Or does the ATM have that functionality built in locally so that it doesn't need to go over the network to do it?

+*Note*: Encourage them to actually think about what properties and methods should exist in each class.
+This can take a very long time so feel free, in the interest of time, to bring them back and have them start drawing out the diagram.

 *Full Solution*: